Back to All Events

 Free.
 Book here.

-It is also a last chance to see Norman Kaplan’s All Shall Be Afforded Dignity Exhibition at the Portico Library
+The evening will also offer a last chance to see Norman Kaplan’s All Shall Be Afforded Dignity Exhibition at the Portico Library.

 ‘Greetings to all.
 I would like to thank the Portico Library for hosting this exhibition as part of the 30th Anniversary celebrating the end of apartheid in South Africa and ushering in a new democratic dispensation.
 I can think of no more fitting venue.
 It is, for me, a great honour and privilege for my work to be situated amongst such a wonderful collection of books in such a beautiful setting.
 It is an essential repository of history, art, politics, ideas, wonder and imagination, celebrating the achievements of the human spirit.